Zinger Chicken

 Deb

-I and my friends absolutely love this jalapeño honey peach jam.
+My friends and I absolutely love this jalapeño honey peach jam.
 It has just enough kick with the jalapeños.
 Delicious on bread or crackers!

 Deb